hpiedcoq/Refine_RCS/README.md

 OUTPUT :

-- Retrieve the name of the company, its adress, SIRET, APE code, Categoty, Capital stock, date of creation, owner, turnover (if available), year of birth of owner, status of the company (active, ceased), Type of company.
+- Retrieve the name of the company, its adress, SIRET, APE code, Category, Capital stock, date of creation, owner, turnover (if available), year of birth of owner, status of the company (active, ceased), Type of company.
-- geocode the adress
+- geocode the adresses
 - Check the validity of the VAT number on the VIES platform (E.U. public informations)
 - Datestamp the search
 - Retrieves avalable infos ont the company on VIES